Shiny-Ladybug/florr-auto-afk/README.md

 Some people queried why I was using GPLv3 without opensourcing.

-BRO, yesterday is **TRADITIONAL CHINESE NEW YEAR's EVE**, can't I just upload the release code and have a break at this good time.
+BRO,that night was **TRADITIONAL CHINESE NEW YEAR's EVE**, can't I just upload the release code and have a break at this good time.
 Or you can read the release notes carefully words by words and you can find the problem.

-## Happy Chinese New Year